- Trinity - Wikipedia

 Trinity, in Christian doctrine, the unity of Father, Son, and Holy Spirit as three persons in one Godhead The doctrine of the Trinity is considered to be one of the central Christian affirmations about God Learn more about the history and evolution of the doctrine

-The Christian doctrine of the Trinity (from the Latin trinus, meaning "threefold") professes that there is one God, but three eternal and consubstantial persons (aspects): the Father, the Son, and the Holy Spirit
+The doctrine of the Trinity teaches that there is one God This one God reveals himself in three persons We identify them as God the Father, God the Son (Jesus), and God the Holy Spirit

 - Understanding the Trinity: A Christian Core Belief | Cru